Easy 4-Ingredient Dancing Hearts Experiment

 With the lesson plans in mind and just a few ingredients (listed below), you and your kids are ready to have some learning fun in the kitchen with this dancing hearts experiment.
 Just a few things to keep in mind:

-- Have some fun by making it a family effort.
-Give each kid a certain “job” to do and let them know their role is important in making it work.
+• Have some fun by making it a family effort.
+Give each child a certain “job” to do and let them know their role is important in making it work.

 If you have older kids participating, consider letting them use the Scientific Method before starting the experiment.
 They can also create a small report about the process and end results.

-- Even if the candy settles, continue watching as the hearts will flip over from time to time.
+5. Even if the candy settles, continue watching as the hearts flip over from time to time.

 Ways to expand the activity: